 Reducing Alcohol Tolerance

-To reduce alcohol tolerance, person needs to reduce the amount of booze one drinks.
+To reduce alcohol tolerance, a person needs to reduce the amount of booze one drinks.
 Refraining from drinking will lower the body’s alcohol tolerance level.
 As a result of lowering the tolerance, one will feel the effects of alcohol after consuming smaller quantities than before.
 This method is used to prevent the development of alcohol dependence and alcohol abuse.

-If someone is already far down the path of alcoholism, it may not be easy or feasible for them to simply reduce the number of drinks they consume.
+If someone is already far down the path of addiction, it may not be secure or feasible for them to simply reduce the number of drinks they consume.
 For these people, we suggest:

 - Alcohol withdrawal therapies should be started to induce side effects, which will make alcohol intake difficult for the user.
 Psychotherapy should also be started, and the person should be guided by professionals in the field of alcoholism.